AnxiousAnt/PatchGen/README.md

 - submodule `\PurrRepo.github.io` contains code for a pd repository hosted on github pages.

-- sub-directory `\alternate_patchfile_representations` contain code for sorting the records based on their spatial coordinates and generating mermaid diagrams of patches.
+- sub-directory `\alternate_patchfile_representations` contains code for sorting the records based on their spatial coordinates and generating mermaid diagrams of patches.

 ## links